jersou/clite-parser/README.md

 give :

 ```
-This tool is a full example of CliteParser usage
+This tool is a "no-command" example of CliteParser usage

 Usage: <Tool file> [Options] [args]